 Some of my most indelible memories come from art.
-Lasting impressions are drawn up from all kinds, visual and auditory, within intellectually stimulating philosophic depth and out of scenes of simple vistas.
+Lasting impressions are drawn up from all kinds of artistic experience, of visual and auditory modes, in their intellectually stimulating philosophic depth, and out of scenes of simple vistas.
 Sometimes these memories are melded in word, page and song all coming together.
 More often than not, music is inexplicably tied into the experience.
-Art is an ensemble, and music takes on an untold primacy; even if it’s your own addition or the white noise of the world about you while you take in a painting.
+Art is an ensemble, and music takes on an untold primacy.
 Sound contextualizes the time and place and meaning of an experience beyond the images and words.
 Music takes us to now, perhaps better than anything else.
+The crescendo immerses and emboldens what is before you.
 And that “now” is preserved; it becomes recallable, remembered and re-lived, for long after the performance is done.
-We can return to the sound and to the vision.
+With a score, a soundtrack, a singular song – we can return to the sound and to the vision of any art.

-The experience of watching a film or the completion of a show’s story sticks with me.
+The experience of a film, a show, a game – the completion of a story – sticks with me.
 This should come as no surprise to anyone that knows me, but to me, they are more than they should be.
 The performance and grandeur of art captures me and is profoundly important beyond the moment of its experience.
-Films and shows alongside their musical scores make for some of the most profound combos of art available.
-Images and words represent the essential nectar of the human condition, just as much as the flesh and blood of life.
+Games, shows, and films alongside their musical scores make for some of the most profound combos of art available.
+Images and words – and our reflective experiencing of them – represent an essential nectar of the human condition.

 Moreover, I only need to watch something once and it is with me forever.
 It is not that I have a generally excellent memory, I just unconsciously retain things that matter to me.
 Hell, the only TV commercials that ever come close to catching my interest are the ones with pleasant or bombastic musical backings.